VictorGTheCoder/Project-Euler/README.md

 This repository contains my C language solutions for the problems on the Project Euler website (https://projecteuler.net).

 Each problem is solved in a separate file named XXXX.c, where "XXXX" is the problem number.
-The solutions include comments to explain the solving process and the logic used.

 All problems are solved in C or Python.